Thomas Haney Secondary School

 - Careless use of other student’s materials or school equipment, such as provided in labs or classes.

-- Leaving garbage in hallways, on school grounds or on neighbouring streets.
+- Leaving garbage in hallways, on school grounds or on neighboring streets.

 Statement of Purpose: